Veridise/veridise-docs/zkvanguard/detectors/unconstrained-signals.md

 ```

 The circuit uses the [Poseidon hash function](https://www.poseidon-hash.info/) to compute the `commitment`.
-However, the `operation` is not used in the computation of the `commitment` hash; it
+However, in this implementation the `operation` signal is not used in the computation
-is not used in any constraints in the circuit at all.
+of the `commitment` hash and is not referenced in any constraints at all.
-Since the `operation` is not used in the computation of the commitment, the
-commitment is only tied to the `private_key` of the committer.
+As a result, the commitment depends only on the committer’s `private_key`.
-A malicious actor could therefore theoretically take the existing proof, change
+A malicious actor could therefore reuse an existing proof, substitute a different
-the public `commitment` input, and submit the existing proof with the new public
-input and prove the commitment to an unintented operation.
+public `operation`, and present a valid proof for an unintended operation.

 </TabItem>
 */}